When will Medical Marijuana be covered by your Benefits Plan?

 Cannabis is a legal treatment for patients in Canada.
 With a doctor’s authorization, patients can complete an application and be authorized to Possess Marijuana for Medicinal Purposes.
 Medical Research has shown that Cannabis products can relieve nausea, vomiting, chronic pain, while marijuana can help a person regain his or her appetite.
 Synthetic THC is prescribed for patients to reduce muscle spasms, while some research has shown it can be beneficial for people undergoing cancer treatment.

 According to the Canadian Medical Cannabis Industry, the estimated average prescription cost is $7.50 per day, good for about one gram of medical marijuana.
-This is below the $12.25 dollar per day for Sativex, an opiate prescribed for patients suffering with similar conditions.
+This is below the $12.25 dollar per day for Sativex, a medication prescribed for patients suffering with similar conditions.

 The Current State of Medical Marijuana Benefits Coverage in Canada